 - Chronic amphetamine use, such as Dexedrine, has been shown to slow weight gain and neurobehavioral developmental growth suppression .

 - Abuse of amphetamines is associated with tolerance and psychological dependence and is difficult to treat.
 Withdrawal generally produces fatigue, depression and social disability .

 These statistics continue to emphasize the need for effective treatment and care for a Dexedrine addiction.

 Causes of Dexedrine Addiction

-If you or a loved one is suffering within the throes of an addiction to Dexedrine, you may feel confused as to how you reached this point.
-While there is not one single cause linked to a Dexedrine addiction, there are several reasons why an addiction to Dexedrine may have developed.
+If you or a loved one is suffering within the throes of an addiction, you may feel confused as to how you reached this point.
+While there is not one single cause linked to a Dexedrine addiction, there are several reasons why an addiction may have developed.
 If an individual has been exposed to Dexedrine as a part of prescription therapy for a disease or disorder, they may have built up a tolerance to it as their body becomes dependent on the drug.
 In the case of long term use, increased dosages are necessary to achieve the desired results, which lead to a vicious cycle of taking more of the drug to alleviate the symptoms of dependency.
 Men and women who abuse Dexedrine recreationally may have been searching for a method of reaching a place of euphoria or a “high”, or as a means of creating a sense of temporary alertness.
-With instances of drug abuse, underlying factors such as physical or emotional trauma, typically exist and influence the development of an addiction to Dexedrine.
+With instances of drug abuse, underlying factors such as physical or emotional trauma, typically exist and influence the development of an addiction.
 These factors need to be appropriately addressed in order to fully heal from a Dexedrine addiction, and it is crucial to obtain professional help to break the cycle of this drug abuse.

 Signs and Symptoms of Dexedrine Addiction